patestevao/new-patestevao/content/work/boa-pedida-app.md

 featured: 'images/featured-image.jpeg'
 intro: 'Boa Pedida is a fictional Brazilian startup project of an app to
-        promote and find restaurants that offer food for people with dietary restrictions, such as gluten-free, lactose-free and vegan. '
+        promote and find restaurants that offer food for people with dietary restrictions, such as gluten-free, lactose-free and vegan.'
 ---

 ## About the Project